mars0i/bali/doc/ArchitectureNotes6.md

 A system (?):

-1. Only WP, not WB propns are present in popco.
+1. Only WP, not WB propns are present in popco.  they are pushed up by the environment.
 This biases transmission of SP over SB.
+(Note that not all of the WP propns are really what one would *observe* "in nature".
+Some of the propns capture ways of thinking about subaks, for example.
+However, if we think of the subak system as pre-existing, but without ideal religious values, it still makes sense to have the WP propns emphasized by the env.
+Not doubt the real evolution was more subtle, and maybe it would be worth modeling that later.)

 2. When mean SP activn is high, spiritual float in NetLogo is high.